primer/octicons/README.md

 ## Publishing

 If you have access to publish this repository, these are the steps to publishing.
-In you need access, contact [#design-systems](https://github.slack.com/archives/design-systems).
+If you need access, contact [#design-systems](https://github.slack.com/archives/design-systems).

 1. Update the [CHANGELOG.md](./CHANGELOG.md) with relevant version number and any updates made to the repository.
 2. `npm version <newversion>` Run [npm version](https://docs.npmjs.com/cli/version) inputing the relevant version type.
 The versioning is [semver](http://semver.org/), so version appropriately based on what has changed.